Home page Contact David Click on SITE MAP to navigate rest of website

 Friday 24th October 2008

-This background on Tex is taken from Southern Roots and offers just a tiny glimpse of Tex's amazing history and he could write his own book with so many memories of working with the top rock n roll stars such as the Beatles, Jerry Lee Lewis, Little Richard, Gene Vincent and many more.
+This background on Tex is taken from Southern Roots (1980 catalogue of Hampshire musicians) which offers just a tiny glimpse of Tex's amazing history and he could write his own book with so many memories of working with the top rock n roll stars such as the Beatles, Jerry Lee Lewis, Little Richard, Gene Vincent and many more.
 I hope to pop by and see him someday and jot some down a few of his amazing stories of the racy life of working in saucy Hamburg at that time!

 Arnie 'Tex' Roberg was born in South Africa and arrived in Southampton in the late Fifties where he was one of the legendary Len Canham stable of acts - please read other pages to learn of this fascinating start to the local teen dance scene.
 He was also known as 'South Africa's Elvis' and often impersonated the King at the Royal Pier Pavilion plus the Saturday morning kids' shows at the old Gaumont Theatre (now the Mayflower) and many other local venues all over the south.
 His backing groups included the Hi-Fi in the early days - an early line is named as Tony Bailey (gtr) Brian Odges (bass) and Tony Hart or John Picken on drums.